 We promote the production and consumption of Yukon products.
 We offer authentic experiences to residents and tourists by supporting local entrepreneurs and small businesses and directly connecting consumers with producers of quality goods that are locally grown, raised, wild-harvested, or hand-crafted.

-Since 2005, a volunteer board has guided the strategic and operational success of our non-profit society, with the support of part-time and seasonal staff, over 150 members and 100 volunteers annually, and long-term funding from the Growing Forward programs.
+Since 2005, a volunteer board has guided the strategic and operational success of our non-profit society, with the support of part-time and seasonal staff, over 170 members and 100 volunteers annually, and long-term funding from the Canadian Agricultural Partnership program.